excid3/simple_calendar/README.md

 Start_time is the field for the start time of the event.
 This will use my_start_column to determine which day to render the event on.

+CSS
+---

+You will probably want to customize the height of the calendar so that all the rows are the same.
+You can do this by adding the following line to your css:

+  .calendar td { height: 100px; width: 14.28%; }

+By default simple_calendar will set the calendar to use .bordered-table and .calendar classes.